George W. Sears

-He grew up the eldest of ten children in South Oxford (now Webster), Massachusetts.
+Sears grew up the eldest of ten children in South Oxford (now Webster), Massachusetts.
 He took his pen name from a Native American who had befriended him in early childhood.
 He was fascinated by the few books about Native Americans his family possessed, which left him with an abiding interest in forest life and adventure.
 A period of factory labor while still a child left him with a fondness for the writing of Charles Dickens.
-At age twelve he started working in a commercial fishing fleet based on Cape Cod and at nineteen he signed on for a three-year voyage on a whaler headed for the South Pacific; it was the same year (1841) that Herman Melville shipped out of the same port bound for the same whaling grounds.
-On his return, his family moved to Wellsboro, Pennsylvania where he was to live for the rest of his life.
-However, he continued traveling for adventure, from the upper Midwest and Ontario to an Amazon tributary in Brazil (in 1867 and again in 1870).
+At age 12 he started working in a commercial fishing fleet based on Cape Cod, and at 19 he signed on for a three-year voyage on a whaler headed for the South Pacific; it was the same year (1841) that Herman Melville shipped out of the same port bound for the same whaling grounds.
+On his return, his family moved to Wellsboro, Pennsylvania, where he lived for the rest of his life.
+But he continued traveling for adventure, from the upper Midwest and Ontario to an Amazon tributary in Brazil (in 1867 and again in 1870).

 Sears wrote Woodcraft, a book about camping, published in 1884, that has remained in print ever since.
 A book of poems, Forest Runes, appeared in 1887.

 He died at his home in Pennsylvania seven years later.
 Mount Nessmuk, in northern Pennsylvania, is named after him.